 The content of this article is for informational and educational purposes only and should not be construed as professional financial advice.
 Please read my Terms And Conditions for more info.

-The two most common resolutions for the New Year are starting a diet or going to the gym.
+The two most common resolutions for the New Year are going to the gym and starting a diet.
+Can you guess how many people are including financial New Year’s resolutions in their list?

 1 – How To Calculate Your Net Worth?